 We get countless requests from people worried they can’t sync their iPhone because it is not recognized by the PC.
-Over the years, we grew pretty good at helping folks get their iPhone, iPad and iPod touch devices detected on Windows computers including Windows 8, 7, Vista, Windows XP and soon, Windows 10.
+Over the years, we grew pretty good at helping folks get their iPhone, iPad and iPod touch devices detected on Windows computers including Windows 8, 7, and Windows 10.

 We summarized all the solutions that have been known to work in the article below.
 Get your iPhone ready and let’s begin.